Transport in Kollam: Water Transportation

 City of Kollam is served by boats and ferry services operated by Kerala State Water Transport Department.
 Kollam is one among the 6 districts served by the inland navigation water transport facilities in the Indian state of Kerala.
 Kollam KSWTD Boat Jetty is situated near Cutchery.
 Kerala State Water Transport Department is operating daily ferry services from Kollam Boat Jetty that connect city of Kollam with the suburbs like Sampranikkodi, Guhanandapuram and Pezhumthuruthu.
-In addition to that, the District Tourism Promotion Council(DTPC) of Kollam is running Kollam-Alappuzha boat services on alternative days of the week.
+In addition to that, the District Tourism Promotion Councils (DTPC) of Kollam is running Kollam-Alappuzha boat services on alternative days of the week.